jarkmaen/fs-survey-app/documentation/kayttoohje.md

     - Click the "Add Question" button to add another question.
     - When you are done, press the "Create Survey" button to publish your survey.

-3. **View surveys**
+3. **Viewing surveys**

     - Navigate to the home page to see a list of all surveys.
     - Surveys are categorized into two tabs: "Active Surveys" and "Closed Surveys".
-    - **Active Surveys**: Click on the "Active Surveys" tab to view surveys that are currently open for responses.
+    - **Active Surveys**: Click the "Active Surveys" tab to view surveys that are currently open for responses.
 Click the "Take Survey" button to view its questions and options.
-    - **Closed Surveys**: Click on the "Closed Surveys" tab to view surveys that have ended and won't receive any new responses.
+    - **Closed Surveys**: Click the "Closed Surveys" tab to view surveys that have ended and won't receive any new responses.
 You can only view the results of closed surveys.
 Click "View Results" to see all the responses to that survey.
+    - You can also sort the surveys by latest, name or time using the dropdown menu.

-4. **Respond to a survey**
+4. **Responding to a survey**

     - Select a survey from the list under the "Active Surveys" tab.
     - Answer the questions and submit your response.

+5. **Closing and deleting a aurvey**

+    - **Closing a survey**:
+        - Navigate to the "Active Surveys" tab.
+        - Click the "Close Survey" button on the survey you want to close.
+        - The survey will move to the "Closed Surveys" tab.
+    - **Deleting a survey**:
+        - You can delete a survey directly from the survey viewing list by clicking the "Delete Survey" button.
+        - You can also click "View Results" to see the survey responses, scroll down, and click the "Delete Survey" button at the bottom of the results page.

-5. **Manage your account**
+6. **Managing your account**
-    - After logging in, in the top right corner, you have a dropdown menu where you can go to your account settings page or log out.
+    - After logging in, in the top right corner you have a dropdown menu where you can go to your account settings page or log out.
     - In the account settings page you can do the following:
         - **Change your account name**: Update your name by entering a new name and clicking the "Update Name" button.
         - **View your created surveys**: View a list of surveys you have created.